-If you enroll for family coverage, the family deductible must be met by one or more members of the family before any benefits will be paid.
+Calendar year deductible If you enroll for family coverage, the family deductible must be met by one or more members of the family before any benefits will be paid.
 The deductible is combined for services received from both network and out-of-network providers.

-Catastrophic limit

-When you use participating providers, you are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
+Catastrophic limit When you use participating providers, you are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
 After your coinsurance, prescription copayments, and deductibles total the out-of-pocket limit, you do not have to pay any more for covered services.
 There are separate out-of-pocket limits for Self Only, Self Plus One or Self and Family coverage, as well as network and out-of-network expenses.
 Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's benefit maximum, or if you use out-of-network providers, or amounts in excess of the Plan allowance).
 The family out-of-pocket maximum must be met by one or more members of the family before benefits will be paid at 100%.

-Copayment (prescription drugs)

-A copayment is a fixed amount of money you pay to the participating pharmacy when you receive covered medications after your deductible is met.

-Deductible

-A deductible is a fixed expense you must incur each year for covered services and supplies before we start paying benefits for them.

-Health Reimbursement Arrangement (HRA)

-Health Reimbursement Arrangements provide a means to help you pay out-of-pocket expenses.
+Copayment (prescription drugs) See Section 4, page 24 Deductible See Section 4, page 24 Coinsurance See Section 4, page 24 Cost-sharing See Section 4, page 24 Health Reimbursement Arrangement (HRA) Health Reimbursement Arrangements provide a means to help you pay out-of-pocket expenses.
 If you enroll in the HDHP option and you are not eligible for a Health Savings Account (HSA), an HRA will be provided instead.
 You can use funds in your HRA to help pay your health plan deductible, and/or for certain expenses that don't count toward the deductible.

-HRA features include:

-- 1. Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment - 2.
-Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP - 3.
-Unused credits carryover from year to year - 4.
-HRA credit does not earn interest - 5.
-HRA credit is forfeited if you leave Federal employment or switch health insurance plans

-Health Savings Account (HSA)

-Health Savings Accounts provide a means to help you pay out-of-pocket expenses.

-By law, HSAs are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, have not received VA benefits within the last three months, or do not have other health insurance coverage other than another high deductible health plan.
+HRA features include: 1.
+Entire HRA credit (prorated from your effective date to the end of the plan year) is available from your effective date of enrollment 2.
+Tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP 3.
+Unused credits carryover from year to year 4.
+HRA credit does not earn interest 5.
+HRA credit is forfeited if you leave Federal employment or switch health insurance plans Health Savings Account Health Savings Accounts provide a means to help you pay out-of-pocket expenses.
+(HSA) By law, HSAs are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, have not received VA benefits within the last three months, or do not have other health insurance coverage other than another high deductible health plan.
 In addition to the monthly contribution the HDHP will make to your HSA, you have the option to make additional tax-free contributions to your HSA, so long as total contributions do not exceed the limit established by law.
 You can use funds in your HSA to help pay your health plan deductible.
 You own your HSA, so the funds can go with you if you change plans or employment.